0x9900/FT8Commander/README.md

 # FT8Commander

 > This is an experimental piece of code.
 Don't forget to run `git pull` often.
+> This code only works with version of WSJT-X 2.5 and above

 FT8Commander is an experimental project for ham radio operators who want automatic control of their FT8 contacts.
 This program controls